 With Scotland’s rugged terrain, mountains, lakes and lochs, beaches and an array of wildlife to see, the NC500 road trip certainly lives up to the hype and does not disappoint.

-We recently embarked on our very own NC500 road trip as part of our Scotland van life travels, and we were absolutely blown away.
+We’re full time vanlifer and we recently embarked on our very own NC500 roadtrip as part of our Scotland travels, and we were absolutely blown away.
 We knew it was going to be good, but we didn’t realise quite how good.
 We wanted to share with you in this blog post what we got up to on the NC500 and also the other parts of Scotland that we travelled.

-We hope that this blog post will help inspire your own Scotland van life road trip!
+We hope that this blog post will help inspire your own Scotland roadtrip!

 Our Route – Loch Lomond – Cairngorms National Park – Loch Ness – Urquhart Castle – Plodda Falls – Fairy Glen Falls – Black Rock Gorge – Whaligoe Steps – John O’Groats (Duncansby Head) – Puffin Cove – Ben Hope – Sango Bay – Smoo Cave – Kylesku Bridge – Wailing Widow Falls – Torridon – Isle of Skye – Portree – Kilt Rock and Mealt Falls – Old Man of Storr – Fairy Pools – Hector’s Highland Cows – Glenfinnan Viaduct – The Corpach Shipwreck